revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 - Microservices is an architecture style to build large scale applications that can be scaled up independently.
 - In a microservice architecture design, we divide an application into suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
 - These services are built around business capabilities and independently deployable by fully automated deployment process.
 - There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies.
 - Each service runs a unique process and manages its database.
 - A service can generate alerts, log data, support user interfaces (UIs), handle user identification or authentication, and perform various other tasks.

 </details>

 ---

-6. What if there are already complex, huge legacy applications operational for decades?
+6.What if there are already complex, huge legacy applications operational for decades?
 Can we convert them into microservices?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)